EVerest/everest-core/modules/HardwareDrivers/PowerSupplies/Huawei_V100R023C10/doc.rst

 BSP Errors
 ==========

-This driver supports publishing a few BSP errors to the Power supply unit as Dispenser and Conenctor Alarms:
+This driver supports setting specific errors to the Power supply unit as Dispenser and Connector Alarms as a reaction to EVerest BSP errors:

 +-------------------------------------------------+---------------------------+---------------+
 |                Everest BSP Error                | PSU Modbus Register name  |     Scope     |